retardiog/retardiog_website/README.md

 You can deploy this project for free on Vercel and link it to any domain you prefer.

-Study $RETARDIOG, For The Culture
+Study $barking, For The Culture

 ## Know Your Meme